HasaniStudios/tic-tac-toe-game/README.md

     * Able to detect all 8 different win conditions of tic tac toe.
     * Able to detect a draw condition.
   * Announcment
-    * Can queue an announcment to clients
+    * Can queue an announcment to clients.
   * Prases Turn
-    * Recieves turn from player and sends the correct update to each player
+    * Recieves turn from player and sends the correct update to each player.
 * Client.py
   * Able to accept up to two connections
-    * Correcly drops connection greater than 2
+    * Correcly drops connection greater than 2.
   * User Interface
-    * Displays current board and moves that could be taken
+    * Displays current board and moves that could be taken.
-    * Correctly prompts user whose turn it is
+    * Correctly prompts user whose turn it is.
   * User Input
-    * Correctly only allows user to pick between 0-9 inputs on their turn
+    * Correctly only allows user to pick between 0-9 inputs on their turn.
-    * Correctly allows player to enter B to quit game
+    * Correctly allows player to enter B to quit game.
-    * Correctly allows player to enter A to restart game
+    * Correctly allows player to enter A to restart game only after a game has been player.

 **Communication Protocol**
 * Bytes 0-2